JKWA/Algorithms/README.md

 # Algorithms

-Writing and reviewing algorithms in Node.js
+Writing and reviewing basic algorithms in Node.js

+##Bubble Sort
+Sort an array of numbers or strings using bubble sort.

+## Merge Sort
+Add items and array of items, get and print array, and merge sort.

+## Binary Search
+Search sorted arrays by splitting.

 ## Graph
+Add and delete vertices and edges, check size and relations, traverse, get paths, and print graphs.

+## Binary Search Tree
+Add nodes, contains, get depth, min, max

 ## Binary Heap
 For creating primary queues.

-## Binary Search
-Search sorted arrays by splitting.

-## Binary Search Tree

-## Merge Sort
-Sort by splitting large into small arrays and merging